CHILD THERAPY LAB

 -

 It is up to you whether you use your health insurance or not.
-Some reasons why my clients choose not to include:
+Some reasons why our clients choose not to include:

 -